Table of Contents

 Synthetic testing with Hosted Graphite

 Hosted Graphite provides its customers with an end-to-end infrastructure monitoring environment.
-Not only does Hosted Graphite excel in infrastructure monitoring, such as network and server monitoring, but they also perform application and business intelligence monitoring.
+Not only does Hosted Graphite excel in infrastructure monitoring, such as network and server monitoring, but it also performs application and business intelligence monitoring.

 Concerning performance monitoring, there are many methods for monitoring the performance of AWS-hosted apps.
 AWS offers a monitoring service called CloudWatch that collects metrics from throughout your application.
 However, relying only on CloudWatch may quickly become too costly.